 The Rolling Stones once sang “Maybe then I’ll fade away and not have to face the facts, It’s not easy facing up when your whole world is black” in their 1966 classic Paint it Black.
 And here and now today in 2017 it’s Black Friday and our world is turning black.

 Today, for example.
-I NEED a new pair of road running shoes because my current pair have clocked up 1300km and are wearing out.
+I NEED a new pair of road running shoes because my current pair has clocked up 1300km and are wearing out.
 I do a lot of running and they are a tool rather than a luxury item.
 I can tick the “I need it” box there.
 I bargain hunted and settled on a pair that (including delivery) would cost just under £40 so then I look at the “can I afford it” box.
 Technically the answer is “yes I can”.
-However, I then apply some considerations such as Helen’s birthday next week and the fast approaching spend-a-thon also known as Christmas with four girls.
+However, I then apply some considerations such as Helen’s birthday next week and the fast approaching spendathon, also known as Christmas with four girls.
 I wonder if that £40 could be better spent (or saved).
 I decide that I can make my current trainers last a few more weeks until the Boxing Day/New Year sales.

 My second issue is that people go crazy.
-I mean, bat shit, fruit loop crazy about Black Friday.
+I mean, batshit, fruit loop crazy about Black Friday.
 You see people go bananas in shops and physically fighting over goods (usual large screen TVs) and generally being absolute arseholes all for the sake of saving some money buying items they don’t need in the first place.
 It brings out the depraved depths of humanity and materialistic living.
 It’s disgusting.
 Really, it is.

 Frankly, I don’t know why us Brits have adopted black Friday.
 Oh, yes it’s because companies have imported the concept for us and told us we want it.
 Commercialism at it’s absolute best.
 Well, it’s not for me.
-I will of course take advantage if there is something I need and can wait for a price drop but please stop calling it Black Friday.
-Crikey – we’ll be cooking Turkey in November next and sitting down for a Thanks Giving holiday!
+I will, of course, take advantage if there is something I need and can wait for a price drop but please stop calling it Black Friday.
+Crikey – we’ll be cooking Turkey in November next and sitting down for a Thanksgiving holiday!